blackstoneDavidJ/A-Star-Search-Graph-Visualization/README.md

 # A-Star-Search-Graph-Visualization
-Program to create a mock map with city nodes and road connections The program will then be able to, given a start city and end city, show user the shortest path to their destination This is meant to be a very simplified vision of Google Maps!
+Program to create a mock map with city nodes and road connections The program will then be able to, given a start city and end city, show user the shortest path to their destination This is meant to be a very simplified version of Google Maps!
 -----------------------------------
 Controls: